Phase estimation with partially randomized time evolution: Deterministic product formulas

-In \cref{sec:electronic structure main text}, we numerically estimate the Trotter error constant for ground state energy errors, and see that it is typically relatively small.
+from the ground-state energy error $\Delta E$, and see that it is typically relatively small.
 This is an important aspect of product formula algorithms for phase estimation, since it means that Trotter methods may in practice use larger step sizes $\delta$ than one can rigorously justify and can be implemented using fewer resources than rigorous upper bounds suggest.
 Because of the relevance of the Trotter error for Hamiltonian simulation, this has been studied extensively in previous work; see \cite{poulin2014trotter,wecker2014gate,babbush2015chemical,reiher2017elucidating,kivlichan2020improved} for empirical and rigorous Trotter error bounds for phase estimation for quantum chemistry.
 Additionally, there is theoretical evidence that for most states the Trotter error is significantly lower than the worst-case bounds \cite{sahinouglu2021hamiltonian,chen2024average,zhao2022hamiltonian}.